alyashour/Tic-Tac-Toe/README.md

 ## Outcomes
 Now for the icky sticky.

 The absolute most difficult part of this project (as I expected) was setting it up.
 Once I was in, it was no problem.
-The biggest headaches were importing files like fonts and images into Visual Studio (which I still don't really get) and
+The biggest headache was importing files like fonts and images into Visual Studio (which I still don't really get).
 I refreshed a TON of my C++ knowledge and learned the basics of SFML.
 ## Sources
 This page was heaven-send https://www.sfml-dev.org/tutorials/2.6/.
 Directly from my notes: "If every guide could be made like this the world would be a better place."
-It is concise, focuses on what's needed
+It is concise, focuses on what's needed and answers my questions exactly when I have them.
+10/10.

 Aly Ashour.
 Feb 24, 2023.